Briggs Cunningham: Other marques

-In August 1960 Cunningham bought a Maserati Tipo 60 "Birdcage", that he drove in the 1961 24 Hours of Le Mans with co-driver Jim Kimberly.
+In August 1960.
+Cunningham bought a Maserati Tipo 60 "Birdcage", that he drove in the 1961 24 Hours of Le Mans with co-driver Jim Kimberly.
 The pair finished eighth overall in the car, and third in class.

 Cunningham also owned two different Stanguellini Formula Junior cars; a front-engined 750 cc car and a rear-engined 1100 "Delfino".

-In October 1961 a Cooper T53 owned by Cunningham appeared in the US Grand Prix.
+In October 1961, a Cooper T53 owned by Cunningham appeared in the US Grand Prix.
 The entrant of record is the Momo Corporation, and the car was driven by Walt Hansgen, who crashed on lap 14 of his F1 debut.
 The chassis was later sold to Roger Penske and became the Zerex Special, then was resold to Bruce McLaren and became the first car raced by the McLaren team.

 A Fiat-Abarth 1000 Bialbero Competition coupe owned by Cunningham, prepared by Alfredo Momo's Momo Corporation, and driven by Bruce McLaren won the 1961 3 Hours of Sebring for Grand Touring cars up to 1 L.

 Cunningham entered two Maserati Tipo 151 coupes in the 1962 Le Mans, along with a Jaguar E-Type.
 Both Maseratis failed to finish.

-For the 1963 Le Mans Cunningham entered a Jaguar E-Type Lightweight that he drove to a ninth-place finish.
+For the 1963 Le Mans, Cunningham entered a Jaguar E-Type Lightweight that he drove to a ninth-place finish.

-In 1964 Cunningham was co-owner and co-driver with Lake Underwood in a class-winning Porsche 904 at Sebring.
-The next year they won the 2-liter class and finished ninth overall with a 904.
+In 1964, Cunningham was co-owner and co-driver with Lake Underwood in a class-winning Porsche 904 at Sebring.
+The next year, they won the 2-liter class and finished ninth overall with a 904.

 Museum

 Over the course of his life Cunningham amassed a large and varied collection of automobiles, including many of his own former racing cars.
 After relocating to the West Coast, he purchased a property at 250 E. Baker Street, Costa Mesa, California and established the Briggs Cunningham Museum to house his collection.
 A 40000 sqft building became the museum gallery, which opened officially on February 5, 1966.

 The museum was in operation for twenty-one years.
 Expected changes to capital gains tax laws prompted Cunningham to consider closing the museum in late 1986.
-Instead, the 71 cars in the museum collection were sold to Miles Collier, the son of long-time friend Cowles "Miles" Collier, and relocated to Naples, Florida as the Collier Automotive Museum Collection.
+Instead, the 71 cars, including a Bugatti Royale, in the museum collection were sold to Miles Collier, the son of long-time friend Cowles "Miles" Collier, and relocated to Naples, Florida as the Collier Automotive Museum Collection.
 The Collier Collection later became part of the Revs Institute display.